Ojasav-Rathore/Machine-Learning-Project/README.md

-# data-science-project
+# Machine_Learning_Project
-The project uses the Medical Personal Cost Dataset to predict insurance costs.
+The project uses the Medical Personal Cost Dataset from Kaggle to predict insurance premiums.
-It includes Checking the data for Null values.
+We perform data preprocessing i.e. checking for NUll values, encoding for categorical data, etc.
-EDA through scatter plots, pair plots, Box Plots.
+EDA(Exploratory Data Analysis) through scatter plots, pair plots, box plots.
 Box plots helps to check for the outliers.
 Dist Plots helps to check skewness in data.
 Then Cleaning data(removing the Outliers).
-Checking For Correlation among all the independent variables.
+Checking for Correlation among all the independent variables.
 Splitting the data into Train and Test data sets.
 Scaling the data for better results.
-Training(fitting) a Linear Regression model.
+Training(fitting) SVR(Support Vector Regression) model.
-Checking the model for training and test data sets.
+Taking the efficiency test and using most efficient model parameters.
+Using REST APIs to get the predicted cost once requested through API call.